 Nothing could have prepared me for the roller coaster ride that is writing and self-publishing romance.

 But you know what?
 I’ve never had so much fun as a writer!
-The money – and you can make very good money writing romance – is almost a secondary benefit.
+The money (and you can make very good money writing romance) is almost a secondary benefit.
 Almost.

 How I Started Writing Romance

-Like I said above, in 2013, I wrote my first romance.
-I did it because one of my sisters, who is also a writer, wrote one, self-published it and sold over 500 copies in just three weeks on Amazon.
+As I said earlier, I wrote my first romance novel in 2013.
+I did it because one of my sisters, who is also a writer, wrote a book, self-published it and sold over 500 copies in just three weeks on Amazon.

 My sister had never written a romance novel either.
-But she went on a trip to Texas once, and the idea for the novel came to her.
+But, she went on a trip to Texas once and the idea for the book just came to her.

-When she uploaded it the book, she had no expectations for it.
+When she uploaded her book to Amazon she had no expectations for it.
 But to her surprise (and mine!), it sold well.
 So I said to myself, “Hmmm, let me give this romance writing thing a try.”

-Having never written any kind of fiction before, I googled, “How to Write a Romance Novel”, found a post that explained how to do it, and I got busy writing.
+Having never written any kind of fiction before, I literally sat down and Googled, “How to write a romance novel”.
+I found a post I liked that explained how to do it, and I got busy writing!

 My First Romance Novel Bombed … and I Was Glad

-The writing had gone smoother than I ever could have dreamed.
-I was proud of my little love story (3 Weeks ‘til Forever: An African American Romance).
+The writing had gone more smoothly than I ever could have dreamed.
+I was proud of my little love story – 3 Weeks ‘til Forever: An African American Romance.

-I sold fewer than ten copies that first month.
+I sold fewer than ten copies in the first month.
 I was disappointed, but shrugged it off and happily went back to writing and self-publishing my non-fiction books, which have accounted for way over half my income since 2010.

 It was almost another year before I wrote my next romance novel.
 What took me so long?

-Well, that first flop turned out to be a blessing in disguise because it’s what made me do some research on exactly what it takes to make money writing romance.
+“Well, that first flop turned out to be a blessing in disguise because it’s what inspired me to research exactly what it takes to make money writing romance.”

-You see, my sister’s first romance was an interracial love story; mine was an African American romance.
-So I decided to take another stab at it and in March of 2014, I released my first interracial romance: Trapped by Desire.
+You see, my sister’s first romance was an interracial love story – mine was an African American romance.
+So I decided to take another stab at it and in March of 2014, I released my first interracial romance, Trapped by Desire.

-And what’dya know – sales!
+And whaddya know – sales!

 Writing My Second Romance Novel Paid Off

 I sold 431 copies of my second book in the first three months.
-I was pretty happy with this result, especially since June, July and August are a traditionally slow time for romance sales and ebooks in general.
+I was pretty happy with this result, especially since June, July and August are a traditionally slow time for romance sales and eBooks in general.

-As I’d been in an interracial marriage myself (my ex-husband is from Argentina), I had no problem writing in the multi-racial niche.
+As I’d been in an interracial marriage myself, though (my ex-husband is from Argentina), I had no problem writing in the multi-racial niche.
 I was just happy to be selling books.

 And boy, were they selling!

-How I Became a Romance Writing Fool!
+44 Novels in 22 Months – How I Became a Romance Writing Fool!

-Between the spring of 2014 and the end of 2016, I published 44 of them (some under a pen name).
+Between the spring of 2014 and the end of 2016, I wrote and self-published 44 romance novels and novellas (some under a pen name).

-- Second, unless you have the budget to pay a premium, it’s hard to find skilled romance writers.
-So I decided to just stick to writing my own books.
+- Second, unless you have the budget to pay a premium, it can be difficult to find skilled romance writers!
+So I decided to go back to writing my own books.

-As an aside, this is how some self-published authors make a living; they hire ghostwriters to pump out stories.
+As an aside, this is how some self-published authors make a living – they hire ghostwriters to pump out stories.
 You can find romance writing jobs on freelance writing sites such as Upwork all day long.

 Just a thought.